-- Clearing of the road reserve; - Installation and operation of a bitumen plant; - Construction of the road to bitumous surfacing; - The pavement structure for the road will consist of various gravel sub-base layers with a double stone surface seal: - The gravel for the pavement layers and fill will be obtained from DME approved borrow pits and/or cuttings along the road; - All stormwater drainage will be accommodated using either pipe or portal culverts; and - The existing roads will be utilised whilst the new realigned roads are constructed so avoiding the need for temporary detours during construction.
+- Clearing of the road reserve; - Installation and operation of an asphalt plant; - Construction of the road with asphalt surfacing; - The pavement structure for the road will consist of various gravel sub-base layers with a surface seal; - The gravel for the pavement layers and fill will be obtained from DMR approved borrow pits and/or cuttings along the road; - All stormwater drainage will be accommodated using either pipe or portal culverts; and - The existing roads will be utilised whilst the new realigned sections are constructed so avoiding the need for temporary detours during construction.

 Materials required for the construction of the roads will be sourced as far as possible from borrow areas with existing permits or from commercial sources.
-Any new sources required will be subject to a separate approval process.
+Any new sources required will be subject to separate approval processes.